openshift/ci-tools/cmd/branchingconfigmanagers/README.md

 ## Deploying New Config Managers

+**NOTE: This section is incomplete and details about deploying Config Manager will be added after we pilot deploying the first one**

 Any new config manager should be deployed to run in a periodic Prow job which mounts a ConfigMap `TBD` that contains the YAML file with [OCP lifecycle data](#product-lifecycle-data).
 The Prowjob should first run the Config Manager, then if it ended with zero exit code, it should use the `prcreator` tool to commit the changes and submit a PR to propagate the